Tube bird feeders come in many styles and will feed a variety of wild birds.

 If you buy a triple tube feeder which has 3 tubes attached together, for use with different types of seed.

-types of wild birds feeding at this feeder, will as usual, only eat
+The types of wild birds feeding at this feeder, will as usual, only eat their favourite seed.

 As the picture to the left shows, suet tube feeders are also well liked, even here in North America.

 The best advantage to this feeder is that larger birds, such as Starlings, Blackbirds, Blue Jays, and Mourning Doves, etc, which tend to be bullies and monopolize feeders, cannot eat from most types of tube feeders.

 The very same reasons that make this type of feeder a positive choice, also make it a limiting style of feeder too.

 A mixed seed blend does not work well in this feeder so it limits the assortment of birds that one may want to see at feeders such as Cardinals, Grosbeaks, and Blue Jays etc.

 Many people have told me they love this type of feeder and use two or three in their yard.